-On November 1, 2010, the District authorized the issuance of its Subordinate Non-revolving Letter of Credit Note, Series 2010B, in an amount not to exceed \$229,238,000 ("2010B Subordinate Note") to CCLLC to reimburse amounts advanced to the District under the CCLLC Facilities Funding and Acquisition Agreement, amended and restated on July 23, 2013, (see Note 5) related to the funding of certain construction related expenses for public improvements to be located within and/or benefiting property within the boundaries of the District, as is more specifically described in the Certified Record of Proceedings relating to issuance of the 2010B Subordinate Note ("2010B Subordinate Resolution").
+On November 1, 2010, the District authorized the issuance of its Subordinate Non-revolving Letter of Credit Note, Series 2010B, in an amount not to exceed \$229,238,000 ("2010B Subordinate Note") to CCLLC to reimburse amounts advanced to the District under the Facilities Funding and Acquisition Agreement with CCLLC (see Note 5), amended and restated on July 23, 2013, (the "CCLLC Facilities Funding and Acquisition Agreement") (as the same was terminated concurrent with the transfer of the 2020B Subordinate Note, as discussed below) related to the funding of certain construction related expenses for public improvements to be located within and/or benefiting property within the boundaries of the District, as is more specifically described in the Certified Record of Proceedings relating to issuance of the 2010B Subordinate Note ("2010B Subordinate Resolution").

-In November 2015, the District issued \$128,807 of the Series 2010B Subordinate Note under the CCLLC Facilities Funding and Acquisition Agreement (defined herein).
+In November 2015, the District issued \$128,807 of the 2010B Subordinate Note under the CCLLC Facilities Funding and Acquisition Agreement.

-On April 6, 2017, the Series 2010B Subordinate Note was amended to lower the par amount to \$226,986,000.
+On April 6, 2017, the 2010B Subordinate Note was amended to lower the par amount to \$226,986,000.